buraksezer/olric/README.md

 ## Atomic Operations

 Operations on key/value pairs are performed by the partition owner.
-So there is only one cluster member to perform write/read operations on a key/value pair.
-Furthermore, atomic operations are guarded by a fine-grained lock implementation which can be found under `internal/locker`.
-It means that all atomic operations on a key/value pair must be sequential.
+In addition, atomic operations are guarded by a lock implementation which can be found under `internal/locker`.
+It means that
+Olric guaranties consistency of atomic operations, if there is no network partition.
+Basic flow for `Incr`:

+* Acquire the lock for the given key,
+* Call `Get` to retrieve the current value,
+* Calculate the new value,
+* Call `Put` to set the new value,
+* Release the lock.

 It's important to know that if you call `Put` and `GetPut` concurrently on the same key, this will break the atomicity.

 `internal/locker` package is provided by [Docker](https://github.com/moby/moby).

 **Important note about consistency:**

 You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
 So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
-It means that you can be sure about the data atomicity when the cluster is stable.
-It's important to know that computer networks fails occasionally, processes crash and random GC pauses may happen.
+It means that you can be sure about the consistency when the cluster is stable.
+It's important to know that computer networks fail occasionally, processes crash and random GC pauses may happen.
 Many factors can lead a network partitioning.
 If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for atomic operations.

-See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.
+See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) and [Jepsen Analysis on Hazelcast 3.8.3](https://hazelcast.com/blog/jepsen-analysis-hazelcast-3-8-3/) for more insight on this topic.

 ### Incr